Profiles page appears.

 The wIPS comes

-with a pre-defined set of profile templates from which you can choose or use as
+with a pre-defined set of profile templates from which you can select or use as

-a basis for their own custom profiles.
-Each profile is tailored to either a
+a basis for custom profiles.
+Each profile is tailored to either a specific

-specific business or application as are the specific alarms enabled on that
+business or application as are the specific alarms enabled on that profile.

 edit the default profile.

 the NMSP session is active to push the profile to the controller.

 a profile and entering a profile name, click